AristoRap/aristorap/README.md

-## Some of the technologies I'm using:
+## Some of the technologies I'm currently using:
 # ![Web_Dev_Icons](https://user-images.githubusercontent.com/65190225/154858200-60617032-fadf-47fe-a74a-e01312ad1d06.png)

 <!--